 Fraud: The Great Unknown?

 Yet there remains a never completely knowable threat that seeks to undermine our collective efforts: insurance fraud.
 Uncertainty and instability brought on by abrupt change has created a breeding ground for fraud.
 New processes, unproven practices, and less reliable information create openings for fraudsters throughout the life of an insurance policy – from application to claims.
-For underwriters, the risk of fraud ranges from increased opportunities for anti-selection (How can we possibly know about every positive COVID-19 test?) to downright criminal behavior.
+For underwriters, the risk of fraud ranges from increased opportunities for anti-selection (How can we possibly know about every positive COVID-19 test?) to downright criminal behaviour.

 Our best and only defense is vigilance and a commitment to moving the unknown into the known as much and as often as possible.
 Thorough gathering and analysis of evidence improves underwriting and reduces fraud.
 Below are several practical steps insurers can take right now to accomplish both of these outcomes in the wake of COVID-19.

 - Similar to random holdouts done for accelerated cases, we suggest applying the same concept to cases where decisions were made without full age and amount requirements.
 APSes would be ordered on a specific percentage of this business after issue.

 - Consider additional scrutiny when underwriting reinstatements specifically for business that was issued during the pandemic (especially when full age and amount requirements were waived).

 - Consider declining or postponing when there is a lack of candor as it relates to travel, preexisting conditions and financial information including overstated income or unadmitted inforce coverage.

 - Pay special attention to beneficiaries and insurable interest in beneficiaries, especially for older and high COVID-19 risk applicants, to determine if the case may be STOLI (stranger originated life insurance).